tldr-pages/tldr/pages/common/expr.md

 `expr {{expression1}} \| {{expression2}}`

-- Get the second expression if it's value non-zero and not null otherwise get the first one:
+- Get the first expression if both expressions are non-zero and not null otherwise get zero:

 `expr {{expression1}} \& {{expression2}}`